What is kyphoplasty?

-Your doctor will meet with you before the procedure to check your health and do a
+Your healthcare provider will meet with you before the procedure to check your health

-physical exam.
-You will also have some tests done, such as X-rays or an MRI scan (which
+and do a physical exam.
+You will also have some tests done, such as X-rays or a magnetic

-Talk with your doctor about any medicines, vitamins, herbs, or supplements you're
+Talk with your healthcare provider about any medicines, vitamins, herbs, or supplements

-taking and if you’re allergic to any medicines or the dyes used during certain X-rays.
+you're taking and if you’re allergic to any medicines or the dyes used during certain

-You may need to stop taking aspirin or other medicines that thin your blood before
+You may need to stop taking aspirin or blood thinners before kyphoplasty.
+You may

-Talk to your healthcare provider about what you need to do before your procedure.
+Talk with your healthcare provider about what you need to do before your procedure.

 What happens during kyphoplasty?